kene111/foondamate_mle/README.md

 ### Methods Used:

-Two different approaches were used to provided a solution to task.
+Two different approaches were used to provided a solution to the task.
 1) Rule based approach.
 2) sentence similarity.